Online

 Is this online course for you?

 If you are a working professional in the plant breeding sector, this course is the perfect opportunity for you to expand your knowledge and sharpen your skills.
-This comprehensive course will provide you with the tools you need to succeed and advance in your career, especially in combination with the more advanced plant breeding courses in an Online Master's course series Plant Breeding.
+This comprehensive course will provide you with the tools you need to succeed and advance in your career, especially in combination with other advanced Online Master's Courses Plant Breeding

 This course is also part of the Online Master's course series - Plant Breeding for Resistance: Plant Pathology & Epidemiology.